How To Meal Prep Before Planned Surgery

 Lunch

-Try making sandwiches or wraps and include healthy sides like salads or sliced fruit.
-You could also make sides like fried rice, roasted veggies or soup and spread them throughout the week.
+Try making sandwiches or wraps, and include healthy sides like salads or sliced fruit.
+You could also make sides like fried rice, roasted veggies, or soup and spread them throughout the week.

 Pasta can be a versatile meal prep tool.
 You can make a batch on Sunday and use different sauces to keep things interesting during the week.

 And remember, meal prep works best when you use the different ingredients in multiple ways.
-So, for example, you could take the roasted veggies that you’re using as a side and mix them with the pasta for one meal, or take some of the fresh veggie sides and throw them in with the rice to make stir-fry.
+So, for example, you could take the roasted veggies you’re using as a side and mix them with the pasta for one meal, or take some of the fresh veggie sides and throw them in with the rice to make stir-fry.

 Dinner

 It’s also a lean meat, which makes it a healthy choice for your post-surgery diet.
-Other lean meats include turkey, pork and seafood.
+Other lean meats include turkey, pork, and seafood.

 Making Post-Surgery Plans